flababah/cpuid.py/README.md

-It works by allocating a small piece of virtual memory, copying a raw x86 function to that memory, giving the memory execute premissions and then calling the memory as a function.
+It works by allocating a small piece of virtual memory, copying a raw x86 function to that memory, giving the memory execute permissions and then calling the memory as a function.
 The injected function executes the CPUID instruction and copies the result back to a ctypes.Structure where is can be read by Python.

 Why?
 ----
 For poops and giggles.
-Plus having access to a low-level feature without having to compile a C wrapper is pretty neat.
+Plus, having access to a low-level feature without having to compile a C wrapper is pretty neat.

 Limitations
 -----------
-Currently only works on 64bit Linux.
-And on x86 processors, of course.
+Currently only works on 64 bit Linux.
+On x86 processors, of course.
 OS X might also work.
+Not tested.

 Examples